Baseball field: Home base

-Home base, usually called "home plate", is the final base that a player must touch to score a run.
+Home base, called "home plate", is the final base that a player must touch to score a run.
 Unlike the other bases, home plate is a five-sided slab of white rubber that is set at ground level.

+As with other bases, home plate is entirely in "fair" territory.
+A batted ball that first hits home plate is "live," and may be fielded up until it touches foul territory between home and either first or third base.

 Backstop

 In most MLB stadiums, the backstop is at least 60 feet behind home plate and is composed of a lower solid wall and upper netting that protects spectators behind home plate from wild pitches, passed balls, and foul balls.

 In recreational fields, there is usually a tall chain-link fence that surrounds the infield and the players' bench for player safety.

 Baselines

 Baselines are straight lines between two adjacent bases normally made of chalk.
 Physical baselines are not drawn between first and second or second and third bases; the foul lines serve to mark the baseline between home plate and first base, and between third base and home.

 Running baseline

 Generally, baserunners are not required to follow the baseline.
 A baserunner seeking to advance more than one base typically "rounds" the base, following a more circular path.
-However, a runner's left-right motion is constrained when the defense tries to tag him.
+However, a runner's avoidance maneuvers are constrained when the defense tries to tag him.
 At the moment the defense begins the attempt, the baserunner's running baseline is established as a direct line from his current position to the base he is trying for.
 A runner straying more than 3 ft away from this baseline to avoid a tag may be called out.